datawire/ambassador-docs/howtos/dist-tracing.md

 The [OpenTelemetry project](https://opentelemetry.io/) was created with the intent of stopping the proliferation of API standards and libraries one might need to support for all their observability needs, effectively replacing the Zipkin-API, OpenCensus, OpenTracing and more competing implementations.

 > OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.
-You can analyze them using Prometheus, Jaeger, and other observability tools.
+You can analyze them using Prometheus, Jaeger, and other observability tools.<br/>
 -[https://opentelemetry.io/](https://opentelemetry.io/)

 It’s at this point in the conversation that someone inevitably mentions that XKCD...